Igor Lazko: Range

 Igor Lazko has worked with such orchestral directors as Yuri Temirkanov, Mariss Jansons, Vladislav Chernushenko and Valery Gergiev, with the Philharmonic Orchestras of Leningrad and Moscow, the National Chamber Orchestra of Canada, and with many European ensembles.
 Based in Paris since 1992, he continues to perform and teaches at the Schola Cantorum, at the National School of Music of Fresnes and in particular at the Russian Conservatory Alexandre Scriabin in Paris.

 He is President Director of the Nikolai Rubinstein International Piano Concours (founded 1996) and is the Founder and President of the International Concours of the Conservatoire Russe Alexandre Scriabine (2001), in Paris.
 He is also associated with the Jūrmala (Latvia) International Academic Music Competition for pianists, which reached its 11th Season in 2010.

 He is pianist of the Trio Mendelssohn, with violinist Alexandre Stajic and 'cellist Dorel Fodoreanu.

 Artistry

-Igor Lazko is a pure artist and an authentic pianist.
-He is also an outstanding chamber-musician.
-He possesses to the very highest degree that art of 'speaking' through the piano which is the mark of the greatest interpreters.
-He has the resources of an infallible technique (perhaps owing to his regular practice of the work of J.S.
-Bach).
-The refined lyricism of his playing and his symphonic projection of sound, allied to the spiritual power of his discourse give a great authenticity to his interpretations, 'a feast of sound of a very great beauty: with him the music becomes again what it was at its origin, limpid, simple and pure.'
-(A.M.M.).
+Igor Lazko is an artist, a pianist and a chamber-musician.
+The lyricism of his playing and his symphonic projection of sound, give authenticity to his interpretations.